Latest Projects

 Addressing the climate crisis in education requires interdisciplinary approaches that reflect the urgency and scope and scale of the situation.
 Aboriginal and Torres Strait Islander narratives provide new perspectives on interactions with Country, climate change, facilitating reader engagement with Indigenous knowledges and perspectives.
 While Indigenous writers’ contributions to understandings of climate are well documented, and the power of story to impact on understandings of significant environmental issues is well established, Indigenous writing remains significantly underrepresented in Australia’s secondary school and tertiary curricula.

-This project brings into dialogue Indigenous authors, interdisciplinary scholars, English teachers and students through book clubs and public events.
+This Australian Research Council funded project brings into dialogue Indigenous authors, interdisciplinary scholars, English teachers and students through book clubs and public events.

 Reading Climate: Indigenous literatures, school English and Sustainable Futures Symposium (January 2022):

-This innovative symposium brought two of Australia’s most celebrated Indigenous authors and a leading geo-philosopher together to consider the power of interdisciplinary collaboration centred on the literary arts in our rapidly changing climate:
+This online symposium brought two of Australia’s most celebrated Indigenous authors and a leading geo-philosopher together to consider the power of interdisciplinary collaboration centred on the literary arts in our rapidly changing climate:

 Ellen van Neerven